Zenable CLI Reference

 Accepts piped input via stdin from `git status --short` or plain file lists.

-Files are processed in batches of 5 for optimal performance.
+Files are processed in batches for optimal performance.
+Standard files (up to

 #### Arguments